 HSAs: The Gift of Health Savings

-2022 has been a year of massive inflation and economic uncertainty.
-Yet amidst all this, national HSA contributions increased compared to last year.
+2023 has been a year of massive inflation and economic uncertainty.
+Yet amidst all this, health savings accounts are increasing in popularity.
 Not only that, but 48% of millennials and Gen Z’ers are now using HSAs to invest for retirement.
 The popularity of HSAs is only increasing in the face of financial stress.
 An HSA’s triple-tax advantage, investment eligibility, and capability to roll over annually provide the safety net we all need during these trying times.

 The Triple-Tax Advantage